 Unagi sushi (Japanese eel) rolls are delicious, rich, and sweet and are an excellent choice for a dinner or lunch that your family and friends will enjoy.
 A great recipe for making sushi at home.

-Today I’m sharing a delicious and well-received Japanese takeout recipe.
+Today, I’m sharing a delicious and well-received Japanese takeout recipe.
 Unagi (Japanese Eel) rolls are my favorite sushi roll.
-Unagi is a sweet, bold and rich tasting fish.
+Unagi is a sweet, bold, and rich-tasting fish.
 Unagi, a Japanese term for freshwater eel, is what you’d call it.
 This delicious unagi sauce, we’ve already made a recipe and you can check it here, is what you’ll find on the unagi.

 You can find frozen unagi vacuum-packed at your local Asian grocery.
-To be honest, I should’ve shared this recipe with you a long time ago, but it’s never too late.
+I should’ve shared this recipe with you a long time ago, but it’s never too late.
 So, without further ado, let’s make these amazing Unagi sushi rolls.
 Also, be sure to check the whole article for some helpful tips.

 For the Rice

-- 1 Cup of cup sushi rice sushi rice (short-grain)
+- 1 Cup of sushi rice (short-grain)

-- 2 TBSP of tablespoons sushi vinegar
+- 2 TBSP of sushi vinegar

 - 1 Cup of water